-- exhaust manifold: connected to the engine, this is the first point of contact for the exhaust gases after they exit the cylinder head, who’s main job to ensure that these gases are channelled safely through the system and expelled at the far end.
+- exhaust manifold: connected to the engine, this is the first point of contact for the exhaust gases after they exit the cylinder head, whose main job to ensure that these gases are channelled safely through the system and expelled at the far end.

 - catalytic converter: taking the gases produced and cleansing them of their harmful components, the catalytic converter is located between the manifold and the silencer, with the catalyst itself being the central component of the system.

 - diesel particulate filter: from 2009, it became a legal requirement for such engines to be fitted with one of these.
 They are designed to catch the larger particles of soot, which are unburnt deposits from the combustion process.

 - silencer: designed to conceal the noise made by the combustion, this part of the system is usually made of steel coated with aluminium, which helps protect against water, salt, dirt and the elements.

 - exhaust pipe: this is effectively a chimney, through which those gases that are leftover can escape into the atmosphere.

 What can go wrong with the Exhaust System?

-The main culprit for exhaust damage is rust, which can cause a multitude of problems, which given the number of corrosive materials, this shouldn’t come as a big surprise.
+The main culprit for exhaust damage is rust, which can cause a multitude of problems, which given the number of corrosive materials, shouldn’t come as a big surprise.
 Depending on the severity of rust, it can sometimes lead to complete exhaust failure or structural damage.
 Although it’s rare for corrosion to get so bad that the pipe works loose and drag along the road, this can happen if there is damage to the exhaust system and if this was to happen, you should stop somewhere safe and call for assistance.